irawoodring/343/object-oriented-programming/PITCHME.md

 **Abstract Data Types (ADTs)**
 ***

-An important note:  **all** data types are ADTs.
+An important note:  **all** data types can be ADTs.
 We tend to forget this when we think of built-in types, but even built-in types are ADTs.

 Consider a floating point number.
 We don't have to understand how it is stored; in fact there have been multiple different ways to store a floating point number that systems have used in the past.
 All we really care about is how to use one.
 ---